wattsm/slumber/README.md

 * ``Slumber.Example`` - contains a (very simple) example application, hosted by...
 * ``Slumber.Example.Web`` - A C# web app using the default Slumber HTTP handler to handle requests.

 The Slumber solution file is a Visual Studio 2012 solution, so may require tweaking to open in Visual Studio 2010.
+The solution also uses NuGet package restore to get dependencies when built.

 #### Example